oneKelvinSmith/rovers/README.md

 ### Assumptions:

 * Rovers value their own existence and will not exceed the rectangular boundaries of the plateau.
+* No plateau on Mars has been found to exceed 100 units in length or breadth.
+* A plateau must be at least one unit in length and breadth.
+(Otherwise, it is not a plateau, it is a peak and the mars rovers are lost to the void.
+Alas.)

 ## Installation